 Pros: has been shown to kill staph aureus.

-Cons: does not directly address inflammation.
+Cons: does not directly address inflammation, and data is still early.

 Hemp Oils & Cannabinoids